GA-CyberWorkforceAcademy/GTA-Labs/snort.md

 Overview
 ========

-This exercise introduces the use of the snort system to provide intrusion detection within a Linux environ- ment.
+This exercise introduces the use of the snort system to provide intrusion detection.
 Students will configure simple snort rules and experiment with a network intrusion detection system, (IDS).

 Lab Environment
 ===============

 Once you have logged into your range account and accessed your Labtainer-VM, open a terminal window.

 Navigate to the “labtainer-student” directory and start the lab using the
 command: